 This is the reason why businesses constantly analyze their customer behavior on-site to see which areas need more work.
 Through this data, they can understand which part of their website consumers might be having issues with, so they can further improve them.

 By analyzing bounce rate and other metrics, they can really get hold of the elements that drive users to and from their website.
 A major factor that often goes overlooked in analyzing customer experience is the role of product data.

 You might notice a lot of What is Cart-Abandonment?
 Cart abandonment is an e-commerce term that means a visitor has left the web page after adding the products to the cart but... on your e-commerce site, or customers visiting your website but not making a purchase.
-By analysing customer data, you’ll be able to see that these things are happening, but you won’t know why.
+By analyzing customer data, you’ll be able to see that these things are happening, but you won’t know why.
 It could be the page layout, it could be the load time, or the whole experience itself.
 But it could also be the product information.

 When product data is mismanaged or disorganized, inconsistencies will hurt customer experiences and potentially lead to abandoned sessions during the buying process.

-Using a PIM system to manage product layouts, data inputs, and category organization will ensure customers always have a smooth, friction-less experience.
+Using a PIM to manage product layouts, data inputs, and category organization will ensure customers always have a smooth, friction-less experience.
 When consumers are sure that the product they’re buying is from a trustable and reputable brand providing optimal and accurate information, it will lead to fewer What is Cart-Abandonment?
 Cart abandonment is an e-commerce term that means a visitor has left the web page after adding the products to the cart but..., increased sales, and much higher conversion rates.

 3. You want to save time and focus on other business operations